Aquanty/rtd-hgs/docs/source/index.rst

 For each watch node, the following instructions write detailed output to the ``hs.dbg`` file:

-Write flow matrices
+| .5inWrite flow matrices
-Write transport matrices
+| .5inWrite transport matrices
-Write overland flow
+| .5inWrite overland flow
-Write fracture (dual node) flow
+| .5inWrite fracture (dual node) flow
-Write evapotranspiration
+| .5inWrite evapotranspiration

 Detailed output usually consists of the coefficient matrix and right-hand side vector for the watch node.